FireBreather65/FireBreather65/README.md

 - 📫 You can reach me in the comments of my articles or under the discussions tab of this repo.

-- ⚡ In my freetime, I love to code, listen to music, and read.
+- ⚡ In my free time, I love to read, write, or learn a new skill.
 ```

 <!-- - 🌱 I’m currently learning ... -->